 Mist is defined as 'when there is such obscurity and the associated visibility is equal to or exceeds 1000 m.'
 Like fog, mist is still the result of the suspension of water droplets, but simply at a lower density.

 Mist typically is quicker to dissipate and can rapidly disappear with even slight winds, it's also what you see when you can see your breath on a cold day.

 A third term you might also hear mentioned is haze.
-This is a slightly different phenomenon which is a suspension of extremely small, dry particles in the air (not water droplets) which are invisible to the naked eye, but sufficient to give the air an opalescent appearance.
+This is a slightly different phenomenon which is a suspension of extremely small, dry particles in the air, not water droplets.
+These particles are invisible to the naked eye, but sufficient to give the air an opalescent appearance.